openthread/ot-docs/site/en/codelabs/openthread-apis/index.lab.md

 void handleNetifStateChanged(uint32_t aFlags, void *aContext);
 ```

-**ACTION: Add a callback registration for the state change handler function**
+**ACTION: Add a callback registration for the state change handler function.**

 In `main.c`, add this function to the `main()` function after the
 `otAppCliInit` call.
 This callback registration tells OpenThread to call the